• Skip to primary navigation

 Ingredients

-• 1 piece small unripe green papaya, peeled and seeded
+• 1 piece small unripe green papaya peeled and seeded

 • 1 tablespon + 1 teaspoon fine salt